Seyam768/Koituri/README.md

 # Koituri

 # about tool
-this is a pyshing attack tools por fb
+this is a pyshing attack tools for fb